mrbusche/backseatfan.com/_posts/2009-12-08-should-big-ben-challenge-hines-wards-toughness.md

       </dt>

       <dd class="wp-caption-dd">
-        Hines, I think we all know you can play&#8230;
+        Hines, I think we all know you can play?
       </dd>
     </dl>
   </div>